-St. Clair County Gypsy Moth Program A cooperative program between the County of St. Clair and Friends of the St. Clair River Strategies for landowners to manage Gypsy Moth - To avoid harming Michigan native species, please confirm what you are seeing is a Gypsy Moth, an invasive species.
-The Gypsy Moth Lifecycle information on the back of this sheet will help you identify gypsy moth - Avoid damaging tree bark, which can leave the trees vulnerable to other pests and disease January - April:
+St. Clair County Spongy Moth (Gypsy Moth) Program A cooperative program between the County of St. Clair and Friends of the St. Clair River

+Strategies for landowners to manage spongy moth (formerly gypsy moth) - To avoid harming Michigan native species, please confirm what you are seeing is spongy moth, also known as Lymantria dispar, an invasive species.
+The Spongy Moth Lifecycle information on the back of this sheet will help you identify spongy moth - Avoid damaging tree bark, which can leave the trees vulnerable to other pests and disease January - April:

 Remove and destroy egg masses prior to hatch.
-Every egg mass you destroy prevents 100 to 1,000 caterpillars from hatching. - Search for gypsy moth egg masses on trees, firewood, outdoor furniture, siding, and other outdoor surfaces - Scrape egg masses into a container of soapy water and let sit overnight, or burn or bury the egg masses - Any eggs that fall to the ground or get left behind can still hatch March - April:
+Every egg mass you destroy prevents 100 to 1,000 caterpillars from hatching. - Search for spongy moth egg masses on trees, firewood, outdoor furniture, siding, and other outdoor surfaces - Scrape egg masses into a container of soapy water and let sit overnight, or burn or bury the egg masses - Any eggs that fall to the ground or get left behind can still hatch March - April: